kotolex/checking/README.md

 "modules": [],
 "threads": 1,
 "dry_run": false,
-"filter_by_name": ""}
+"filter_by_name": "",
+"random_order": false}
 ```
 Changing this parameters you can manage your suites and test  - for example specify what listener to use, or what group to run only.
 Some rules for parameters:

 1) All types must be as in example, so you cant put string to "verbose" it must be int, etc.

-2) if groups not empty ("groups":["api"]) than only group with that name will run.
+2) If groups not empty ("groups":["api"]) than only group with that name will run.
 If no such group found, no tests will executed

 3) Listener must be specified with module, like "listener": "my_module.MyListener".
 It is not necessary
 to specify whole path, just module name and class name.
 If not specified, default listener will be used.
 You can use